narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 **2. Estimate Initial Pose**

-Initial Pose Estimation must be performed before running the Navigation as this process initializes the AMCL parameters that are critical in Navigation.
+Initial **Pose Estimation** must be performed before running the **Navigation** as this process initializes the AMCL parameters that are critical in Navigation.
 TurtleBot3 has to be correctly located on the map with the LDS sensor data that neatly overlaps the displayed map.

 1. Click the **2D Pose Estimate** button in the RViz menu.

-2. Click on the map where the actual robot is located and drag the large green arrow toward the direction where the robot is facing.
+2. Click on the map where the actual robot is located and **drag the large green arrow toward the direction where the robot is facing**.

-3. Repeat steps 1 and 2 until the LDS sensor data is overlayed on the saved map.
+3. Repeat steps 1 and 2 **until the LDS sensor data is overlayed on the saved map**.

-4. Launch the keyboard teleoperation node to precisely locate the robot on the map.
+4. Launch the keyboard teleoperation node **to precisely locate the robot on the map**.

 ```bash
 $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```

-5. Move the robot back and forth a bit to collect the surrounding environment information and narrow down the estimated location of the TurtleBot3 on the map which is displayed with tiny green arrows.
+5. Move the robot back and forth a bit to collect the surrounding environment information and narrow down the estimated location of the TurtleBot3 on the map which is **displayed with tiny green arrows**.

-6. Terminate the keyboard teleoperation node by entering Ctrl + C to the teleop node terminal in order to prevent different cmd_vel values are published from multiple nodes during Navigation.
+6. Terminate the keyboard teleoperation node by entering Ctrl + C to the teleop node terminal **in order to prevent different cmd_vel values are published from multiple nodes** during Navigation.

 **3. Set Navigation Goal**

 1. Click the **2D Nav Goal** button in the RViz menu.

-2. Click on the map to set the destination of the robot and drag the green arrow toward the direction where the robot will be facing.
+2. Click on the map to set the destination of the robot and **drag the green arrow toward the direction** where the robot will be facing.

 This green arrow is a marker that can specify the destination of the robot.

 The root of the arrow is the x, y coordinate of the destination, and the angle θ is determined by the orientation of the arrow.

-As soon as x, y, θ are set, TurtleBot3 will start moving to the destination immediately.
+As soon as x, y, θ are set, T**urtleBot3 will start moving to the destination immediately**.

 **References:**